astrokings/akguide/docs/eng/1803fedbattleentrance.md

 ## Notes When Entering
 - After entering the Federation War, fleet preset, defense fleet, national policy, and admin hero settings cannot be changed.
 - After entering the Federation War, the items in the inventory cannot be used.
-- Upon entering the Federation War, a 2-hour planetary protection shield buff is given to the planets in the universe map.
-An additional 2-hours are granted if the planetary protection shield is already active.

 <br>
 <br>